-Iying within an area of outstanding national beauty, Llyn Gweryd has no record of its origin other than a large area of wetland with a small peat island 1783.
+In area of outstanding national beauty, Llyn Gweryd has no record of its origin other than a large area of wetland with a small peat island 1783.

-In 1951 peat extraction and the creation of a small dam flooded the wetland to create 12.5 acre lake which was used for supplying drinking water to local farms and villages.
+In 1951 Peat extraction and the creation of a small dam flooded the wetland to create 12.5 acre lake which was used for supplying drinking water to local farms and villages.

-1971 - 1985 Llyn Gweryd was a fly fishery.
+1971 - 1985 Llyn Gweryd operated a trout fishery.

-2 natural Springs keep the water constantly fresh at each end.
 The Dam bay averages 6ft snag free on a bed of firm shingle.
 The north western end is 6ft - 10ft on a soft bed of peat and blood worm.

-Llyn Gweryd is 395m long x 200m at its widest holding over 65,000 cubic metres of water.
+The lakes is 395m long x 200m at its widest holding over 65,000 cubic metres of water.